top of page

 For many clients, an eating disorder can function as a way to manage emotions such as anxiety, grief, anger, or shame.
 I always like to tell my clients we can use food to cope but it cannot be the only way to cope.
 Food can bring comfort or regulation, but it cannot be the only tool in our tool box.

 Also, if you are finding yourself taking your emotions out on your body or lack of food, this can be a sign of deeper pain.
 You do not have to make your body the scapegoat.
-Let’s heal together and learn how to heal and regulate.
+You can learn how to heal and regulate - and you don't have to do it alone.

-Therapeutic approaches such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Acceptance and Commitment Therapy, and trauma-informed modalities can help you identify emotional triggers, develop grounding and self-soothing skills, improve distress tolerance, reduce shame and self-criticism, and build resilience and self-compassion.
+Therapeutic approaches such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy, and trauma-informed modalities support recovery from an eating disorder.
+They can help you identify emotional triggers, develop grounding and self-soothing skills, improve distress tolerance, reduce shame and self-criticism, and build resilience and self-compassion.

 Resources that may help: